TL;DR: A Quick Answer

 As we have already explained, the Jira checkbox field isn’t the best substitute for checklists – in particular, it can’t be added to the task description.
 However, you can achieve this with the help of Jira action items or checklist apps.
 Let’s explore both options.

 Option 1.
-Creating Simple Checklists With Jira Action Items
+How to Create Simple Checklists With Jira Action Items

-Action items can be included into a work item description, comments, and other text fields that support rich formatting.
+Action items can be included in a work item description, comments, and other text fields that support rich formatting.

 One way to add an action item is by typing the / symbol in the text field where you want to add your checklist.
 In the menu that appears, select Action Item.